magnusrodseth/applier/README.md

 ## Styling the PDF 🎨

 The styling of the PDF is done using Tailwind CSS.
 The `tailwind.config.js` file contains the configuration for the styling.
 The `src/input.css` file contains the styling for the HTML elements.
-Inpect the [`justfile`](/justfile) to see how the compile the CSS into a single file.
+Inspect the [`justfile`](/justfile) to see how to compile the CSS into a single file.